 - Qty 1: Circuit board.

+- Qty 3: SPDT Slide Switches.

-- Qty 2: SPDT Slide Switches.
+- Qty 2: SP3T Slide Switches.

 - Qty 2: SMA female PCB mount connectors.
 (We'll use the other two later.)

-I find it easiest to start with the smallest parts first, then work through the larger parts.
+I find it easiest to start with the shortest parts first, then work through the taller parts.
 To that end, we'll solder the slide switches first, then the SMA sockets.
 (They're roughly the same size, so the order doesn't matter.)

-4.2.1.
+2.2.1.
 Slide Switches